 Dingle, Killarney & the Wild Atlantic

-Departures on Mondays from Dublin
+Departures from Dublin

 Jagged rocks jut out of the wild Atlantic Ocean; winding roads weave by beaches, pubs, and prehistoric remains; and a dolphin is the most famous resident of a quaint little village.
 This is the south-western edge of Ireland, where every horizon hides something curiously beautiful.